fread-ink/fread-vagrant/README.md

 THIS IS A WORK IN PROGRESS.
 NOTHING WORKS YET!

 This is guide for how to compile fread from scratch using a vagrant machine.
 This may be of use to developers but if you're looking to get started using fread you should look at the precompiled images (ToDo) instead.
+All of the components described here are also available individually as pre-compiled packages.
+See the "Pre-compiled" section near the bottom of this document.

 # Overview